-There are many reasons to choose the UK as your winter holiday destination – not just because of COVID-19 and the restrictions it entails – but because of the amount of beautiful locations the UK has to offer.
+There are many reasons to choose the UK as your winter holiday destination.
+First off, because of the amount of beautiful locations the UK has to offer.

 Also, choosing the UK for a winter trip will be a cheaper option than visiting abroad, so, if you have a large family, booking a big cottage somewhere in the countryside might be the one for you.
 Think board games, winter walks and a log burning fire.